What do we do?

 - Road Transport Survey

-Donations in Kind (DIK) is a program supported by Rotary Clubs in Australia which grew out of the compassion and concern of returning overseas volunteers.
+R.A.R.E. is a program supported by Rotary Clubs in Australia which grew out of the compassion and concern of returning overseas volunteers.
 The program involves the collection, sorting, packing, dispatch and distribution of donated items to countries in need of these goods.
 Many goods and products, for which organisations in Australia have no further use, are valuable commodities in needy countries.

 Shelterbox began in 2001 as a modest project by a Rotary club in England, and is registered as a UK charity.
 It quickly garnered support among Rotary clubs worldwide.